fglo/idk/README.md

 - multiplication
 - division
 - printing
+- conditional statements

+#TODO:
+- loops
+- strings
+- prcedures
+- functions

 ## Syntax

-Currently all tokens in IDK must be separated by the space symbol: ' '.
+Currently all tokens in IDK must be separated by a space symbol: ' '.

 Correct code:
 ```